Satyapt001/Learning_Javascript/README.md

 <h6>❗This page is not responsive </h6>

-<h5>contribute to this page if you want people get here to access the codes</h5>
+<h5>contribute to this page to enable people get here to access the codes</h5>